 Staining Cedar With a Solid Color Stain

 Solid color stains have solid particles, but not nearly as many as paint.
-Thus, solid color stains let some of cedar's grain show through, but none of the color.
+Thus, solid color stains let some of the cedar's grain show through, but none of the color.
 What you get is a very uniform opaque color.
 The upside is that solid color stains block most damaging ultraviolet light.
 Plus, this type of stain is excellent at repelling water.